cardinalby/depo/docs/2_resolving_cycles.md

 })
 ```

-This way we break the initialization into 2 phases:
+This way we break the initialization into **2 phases**:
 1. Creating components and linking them without cycles
 2. Executing late-init callbacks to finish initialization.
-At this step we use already-created components
+At this step we use already created (and memoized
+   components and don't face cycles as well

 Note that:
 - It doesn't matter which component in the cycle uses